mantidproject/mantid/docs/source/release/v4.2.0/muon.rst

 ############

 - :ref:`LoadPSIMuonBin <algm-LoadPSIMuonBin>` has been improved to correctly load data other than data from Dolly at the SmuS/PSI.
+- When there is a T0 for each spectrum, :ref:`LoadPSIMuonBin <algm-LoadPSIMuonBin>` chooses the max value out of the array instead of the first value.

 :ref:`Release 4.2.0 <v4.2.0>`